Senpai-Sama7/JobFit-AI/README.md

 <!--
-JobFit AI is a comprehensive web application designed to help job seekers optimize their resumes using AI-powered analysis, role recommendations, and tailored resume generation.
-The platform leverages advanced AI and real-time job market data to maximize job application success rates.
+JobFit AI is a production-grade, enterprise-level SaaS platform for intelligent resume analysis, optimization, and job matching.
+It leverages advanced AI, real-time job market data, and a robust PostgreSQL backend to maximize job application success rates for users and provide actionable analytics for business users.
+All features are fully implemented, persistent, and scalable.
 -->
 <p align="center">
   <img src="attached_assets/Logo.png" alt="JobFit AI" width="300"/>